ColourlessSpearmint/Mantis/devlog.md

 I had started working on it yesterday, but I didn't have enough time to finish it or commit it.
 It calls the bot_duel() function a specifiable number of times, collects the results, and plots them with matplotlib.
 The map_to_bot_names() and plot_common_items() functions were written by Google Gemini.
 The reason I outsourced writing these menial functions to AI is that I didn't want to write them myself.
 Anyways, from this I learned that ScorerBot is by far the best strategy when your opponents are MatcherBot, ThiefBot, and RandomBot.

 Next, I added random players to the bot duel notebook.
 The user specifies a pool of bots, and the script chooses a random selection during for each game.
 While writing this devlog, I've realized that there is a bug in my implementation.
 What the notebook is actually tracking and plotting is the win rates of the first, second, third, and fourth players regardless of their strategy.
 I don't have time to fix this today, so I might do it tomorrow.

+## December 27, 2024: Debugging, More Bots, and Tests

+It's been a while.
+I was busy with Christmas-related things for most of the last week, so I didn't have much time to work on this project.
+The most important things I did were the bugfixes, but I also added some new bots and figured out how to add tests.

+### Bigfixes

+- Bot Duel Winner Names: Last devlog, I noticed that the bot_duel notebook isn't actually tracking the winning player, and it actually elucidated the advantage of the starting player.
+I fixed that by tracking the .name (sic) of the winner object rather than the winning player index.
+- CollectorBot: I've renamed this bot to CollectorBot because ThiefBot didn't make much sense.
+Anyways, rather than counting the number of matching cards, CollectorBot counted the quantity of matching cards.
+This subtle difference meant that it almost never scored, and when it did it was usually for reasons other than what its strategy dictates.
+I fixed this, and its strategy subsequently rose in the rankings.
+- Directory Cleanup: I've decided that the project structure suggested by ChatGPT was bad.
+I've collapsed src/game and moved eveything into src.
+Also, I removed most of the unused files (with the exception of the tests).
+- Card Dealing: This was a big one.
+As it turns out, this entire time the reset_state function would occasionally only deal 3 cards to some players.
+This was due to me forgetting how many colors there were.
+I fixed that (and refactored the code slightly).

+### New Bots

+- MinimalistBot: This one is basically just the old ScorerBot strategy under a different name.
+The name is from the bot's strategy, where it will never score only to add cards to its hand.
+Naming things is hard, okay?
+- JealousBot: I noticed that none of the strategies reference player scores, so I created a bot that chooses the player with the highest score.

+### Tests

+- Game Logic Tests: In order to verify that the card dealing was fixed, I added a test for it.
+I also added some more tests for the other functions.
+- Bot Tests: To verify that the bots perform as their strategies dictate, I added some tests.
+I've only tested the first two bots (and the general-purpose MatchPlayer function) so far, and I'll do the rest later.
+Probably.